Less CO2, more H2O!

 The all-electric vehicles mean that I do not buy petrol.
 Garden and power tools ( lawnmower, etc ) are re-chargeable battery electric.

 Part of the vegetable garden incorporates salvaged baths on plinths.
 Shade-cloth protects the vegetables in summer, but allows in the winter sun.
 The whole vegetable patch is enclosed in wire mesh to keep vermin, especially possums, at bay.
 Kitchen scraps, vegetable and grass cuttings are all composted.
-There are two mature fruit trees – lemon and nectarine.
-Young and productive fruit trees include mandarin, orange, apricot, almond and apple.
+Fruit trees include nectarine, mulberry,mandarin, orange, apricot, almond, apple and a young mango.

 This home is supported by Sustainable Energy Now.